Infosys/Dynamics-365-Frontline-Worker-Integrator-for-ICONICS-Smart-Buildings/docs/Connector-Setup.md

 - Azure Service Bus is the output sink for the ASA job.
    It allows an Azure Function to serve as a subscriber.
 The pub/sub mechanism allows for future use by other subscribers.
 - A Service Bus triggered Azure Function performs any additional customer-specific business logic and creates an [IoTAlert entity](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/msdyn_iotalert?view=dynamics-ce-odata-9) (and any needed Asset) in Dynamics Field Service.
+- A Logic App will be triggerred based on the creation of a new Dyncamis Field Service IoT Alert.
+- The Logic App creates a Case, Work Order and then a Resource Booking for the corresponding IoT Alert.
-- A Logic App will trigger based on the creation of a new Dynamics Field Service work order.
+- Another Logic App will be triggerred based on the creation of a new Dynamics Field Service work order.
-- The Logic App uses the work order data to place a message in a Service Bus queue
+- This Logic App uses the work order data to place a message in a Service Bus queue
 - A Service Bus queue-triggered Azure Function receives the message and sends a cloud-to-device message.
 - ICONICS subscribes to the MQTT device topic (provided by Azure IoT Hub)
 - Components such as Application Insights, Log Analytics workspace, and Key Vault are shared resources.
 They are not core components of the processing pipeline.
 However, they are vital to the operation of the pipeline.